-None of the stories I read discussed how he could have obtained shared parenting.
-This is part of a larger problem in which abuser groups and the cottage industry of evaluators and lawyers who make large incomes by helping abusive fathers lobby, for legislation to encourage shared parenting.
+None of the stories discussed how he could have obtained shared parenting.
+This is part of a more significant problem in which abuser groups and the cottage industry of evaluators and lawyers make large incomes by helping abusive fathers lobby for legislation to encourage shared parenting.

-The most credible research suggests shared parenting is a bad idea because of continuity and other problems.
-Some research supports shared parenting under the best possible circumstances which include the parents being able to work together, good communication and living nearby.
+The most credible research suggests shared parenting is terrible because of continuity and other problems.
+Some research supports shared parenting under the best possible circumstances, including the parents being able to work together, good communication, and living nearby.

 One of the big problems with shared parenting is that abusers who would never be considered for sole custody routinely seek shared custody to gain control and as a first step towards sole custody.

-Courts view shared custody as a good way to resolve difficult cases.
-This routinely results in battered mothers forced to co-parent with their abusers.
+Courts view shared custody as an excellent way to resolve complex cases.
+This routinely results in battered mothers being forced to co-parent with their abusers.

-The Saunders’ study found that abusive fathers use this authority to control their victim by refusing to agree to decisions unless he gets what he wants, and use the exchanges to harass the mother or seek to resume the relationship.
+Saunders’ study found that abusive fathers use this authority to control their victim by refusing to agree to decisions unless he gets what he wants and use the exchanges to harass the mother or seek to resume the relationship.

-In other cases with far less dramatic outcomes the shared custody arrangement creates enormous harm to the children.
+In other cases, with far less dramatic outcomes, the shared custody arrangement harms the children.
 The misuse of shared parenting in domestic violence cases is all too common.

-This case is not an exception and the fact that even a Ron Lee Haskell, with his long record of abuse could obtain shared custody demonstrates courts and legislatures must eliminate the possibility of shared parenting at least until that courts learn how to recognize and respond effectively to domestic violence allegations.
+This case is not an exception, and the fact that even Ron Lee Haskell, with his long record of abuse, could obtain shared custody demonstrates courts and legislatures must eliminate the possibility of shared parenting at least until that courts learn how to recognize and respond effectively to domestic violence allegations.

 Is the Haskell Case Unusual or Common?

-Abusers who do murder usually kill their intimate partner or the children so the murder of her extended family is unusual.
-Unfortunately his decision to kill children is all too common.
+Abusers who murder usually kill their intimate partner or children, so the murder of her extended family is unusual.
+Unfortunately, his decision to kill children is all too common.

 It is also common for the most dangerous abusers to seek custody and for the courts to take unnecessary risks by giving them access to the children.

 The imposition of supervised visits is relatively rare in the context of domestic violence custody cases.
-The Saunders’ study found that courts are not requiring supervision as often as it is needed.
+Saunders’ study found that courts do not require supervision as often as needed.

 Why was the Order of Protection Mutual?